apache/echarts-doc/en/option/option.md

 # color(Array)

 The color list of palette.
-If no color is set in this series, the colors would be adopted successively and circularly from this list as the colors of this series.
+If no color is set in series, the colors would be adopted sequentially and circularly from this list as the colors of series.

 Defaults:
 ```js
 ['#c23531','#2f4554', '#61a0a8', '#d48265', '#91c7ae','#749f83',  '#ca8622', '#bda29a','#6e7074', '#546570', '#c4ccd3']
 ```

 # backgroundColor(Color)
-background color.
-It defaults to have no background.
+Background color.
+Defaults to have no background.

 {{ use: partial-color-desc() }}

 # textStyle(Object)
-font style of the whole.
+Global font style.

 {{ use: partial-text-style(
     prefix: '#',
     defaultFontSize: 12